gasparmamac/gasparmamac/README.md

 - 👋 Hi, I’m Gaspar Mamac
 - 👀 I’m interested in Python programming language and all the wonders that it can do.
-- 🌱 I’m currently learning Computer Vision with OpenCV, ML with PyTorch and web application with flask
+- 🌱 I’m currently learning Computer Vision with OpenCV, ML with PyTorch, web application with Flask Framework and on how to build a reusable code.
 - 💞️ I’m looking to collaborate on any projects that are related to computer vision, machine learning and web application with Flask framework.
 - 📫 You can reach me through this email: gaspar.mamac@gmail.com